nion-software/nionswift/docs/user_interface.rst

     :width: 396
     :alt: Customizing Utility Panels

-The utility panels are organized alphabetically in the [Window] menu, and their functions are as follows:
+The utility panels are organized alphabetically in the [Window] menu and their functions are as follows:

 .. _Activity Panel: